 - Codes are more reliable.
 Why?
 I think there is no need to explain this to a sane person.

-- Find a tool/framework for your language.
+- Find a test automation tool/framework for your programming language.

 - Isolate the development environment from the test environment.

-- Before fixing a defect, write a test that exposes the defect.
+- Before fixing a defect, write or modify a test that exposes the defect.
 Why?
 First, you will later be able to catch the defect if you do not fix it properly.
 Second, your test suite is now more comprehensive.
 Third, you will most probably be too lazy to write the test after you have already fixed the defect.

 - Aim at covering all paths through the unit.
 Pay particular attention to loop conditions.

-- In addition to writing cases to verify the behavior, write cases to ensure performance of the code.
+- In addition to writing cases to verify the behavior, write cases to ensure the performance of the code.

 - Perform unit tests continuously and frequently.